jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 title: "License your gems"
 ---

-Recently I was looking at a few libraries for doing terminal colors.
+Recently I was looking at a few libraries for managing terminal colors (a seemingly eternal problem).
 Luckily there are [plenty of options](https://www.ruby-toolbox.com/categories/Terminal_Coloring).

 One habit I do have is checking the licenses of gems I use.
 This case struck me - The #1 and #4 ruby-toolbox-rated gems are actually GPL licensed (See [term-ansicolor](https://github.com/flori/term-ansicolor) and [colorize](https://github.com/fazibear/colorize)).